sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 Here, the `-n` flag triggers non-interactive mode.
 Run `sensuctl config view` to see your user profile.

-For more information about sensuctl, see the [sensuctl documentation][4].
+For more information about sensuctl, Read the [sensuctl documentation][4].

 ### Change default admin password